TheVBoss/CartSurferBot/README.md

 5. Press Q to stop and ESC to terminate!

 ## COMMON ISSUES
 1. If your code editor is showing issues with not being able to open .png files.
 Run the code in DEBUGGING MODE or with ADMINISTRATOR!
+(Typically happens in VS CODE) or just run with Python 3.11 DIRECTLY!
-2. Report to me if there is more!
+3. Report to me if there is more!